ArchipelagoMW/Archipelago/worlds/stardew_valley/docs/en_Stardew Valley.md

 - Help Wanted quests
 - Fishsanity: Catching individual fish

-## Which items can be in another player's world
+## Which items can be in another player's world?
 Every normal reward from the above locations can be in another player's world.
 For the locations which do not include a normal reward, Resource Packs are instead added to the pool.
 These can contain ores, seeds, fertilizers, warp totems, etc.
 There are a few extra items, which are added to the pool but do not have a matching location.
 These include